 You don't need to have masses of space to enjoy the beauty and movement of a water feature.
-Even if all you've got is a patio in Godstone and Betchworth, you can still have a pond: just build one in a half-barrel container.
+Even if all you've got is a patio in Betchworth and Godstone, you can still have a pond: just build one in a half-barrel container.

 You'll find rustic half-barrels available year-round at our garden centre.
 One of the prettiest ways to use them is as a pond to enjoy just outside the back door.
 There are plenty of pond plants which are quite happy in a container, and you'll also find wildlife enjoy a half-barrel pond just as much as they do a conventional one.